-- Message Queue: Each logical channel provides a dedicated amount of buffer space known as the message queue for housing in-transit messages.
-An endpoint supplies the NI with a new data message by appending the queue with the message and notifying the NI of the update.
-Multiple queue styles have been employed in GRIM and are discussed in Section 4.2.2. - Message Queue Registers: A logical channel employs three registers for managing the capacity of its message queue.
-The first two of these registers are the front and back pointers, which indicate the region of the queue that is currently occupied by in-flight messages.
-A third register provides a next pointer for the NI.
-This pointer indicates the next message that is scheduled for transmission in the message queue. - In-flight State Information: In addition to queuing data structures, the NI must also maintain state information for each logical channel.
-This state includes sequencing information used by the NI's reliable transmission protocol, as well as information about the endpoint that owns the logical channel.
+- Message Queue Registers: A logical channel employs three registers for managing the capacity of its message queue.
+The first two of these registers are the front and back pointers which indicate the region of the queue that is currently occupied by in-flight messages.
+A third register provides a next pointer for the NI so that it can identify the next message to be transmitted in the queue. - In-flight State Information: In addition to queuing data structures the NI must also maintain state information for each logical channel.
+This state includes sequencing information used by the NI's reliable transmission protocol and information about the endpoint that owns the logical channel.

 A NI's logical channels are configured by the host when the system is initialized.
-Endpoints are connected to logical channels based on configuration information supplied by users.
+Endpoints are connected to logical channels based on configuration information supplied to the communication library.
 In the current implementation the same logical channel provides both incoming and outgoing interfaces for an endpoint.
-While it is possible to use different logical channels to manage an endpoint's incoming and outgoing network interactions, doing so complicates the interface for the end user, and is therefore avoided.
+While it is possible to use different logical channels to manage an endpoint's incoming and outgoing network interactions, doing so complicates the interface for the end user and is therefore avoided.